 You are hereHome ›

-563 Beginning Career Counseling & Coaching Techniques: Developing the Coaching Relationship, Using Assessments, Helping Clients with Self-Awareness & Managing Transitions
+563 Beginning Career Coaching & Counseling Techniques: Enhancing Self-Awareness & Managing Transitions

 Based on the Adlerian life task of “work,” students taking this course will learn techniques and tools to help clients create a vision and action plan for maximizing career fulfillment and for living more deliberately.
 Students will gain an in-depth knowledge of how career counseling theories, assessments, and techniques are applied to the process of gaining a clearer personal identity and finding career/life purpose.
 The class will introduce students to coaching skills and tools.
 Students will learn the differences between coaching and counseling, how to master the structures, how to design effective relationships with clients, and how to tailor approaches that are effective for each individual.
 Students will learn the Adlerian “Career Story Interview” approach developed by Mark Savickas.
 Special attention will be devoted to helping clients overcome barriers to making positive career and life transitions.